The dual tree of a recursive triangulation of the disk: A functional construction of the self-similar limit height process

 \section{A functional construction of the self-similar limit height process}

-Our aim in this section is to propose an alternative construction of the limit process $Z$.
-Although \citet{legalcu} have proved the existence of a continuous process $\sM$ (which is almost surely equal to $Z$) using bounds on the moments on the increments and Kolmogorov's criterion \cite[Theorem~2.1 of~][]{ReYo1991}, we adopt here a functional approach that will later guide our proof of the convergence theorem (Theorem~\ref{thm:main}).
+Our aim in this section is to propose an alternative construction of the limit process~$Z$.
+Although Curien and Le~Gall \cite{legalcu} have proved the existence of a continuous process $\mathscr M$ (which is almost surely equal to $Z$) using bounds on the moments on the increments and Kolmogorov's criterion \cite{ReYo1991}, Theorem~2.1, we adopt here a functional approach that will later guide our proof of the convergence theorem (Theorem~\ref{thmmain}).

 The process $Z$ is constructed in terms of a set of independent random variables on the unit interval as follows.
 First, we identify the nodes of the infinite binary tree with the set of finite words on the alphabet $\{0,1\}$,